Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 The _manifest_ is a subset of the [election description](#election-description) that uniquely specifies an election.
 It is combined with the [joint public key](#joint-key) to create the [extended base hash](#extended-base-hash-overlineq) used to instantiate a voting device to [encrypt ballots](#encrypting-a-ballot)

 ### master nonce

+!!! failure "Deprecated"
+    this term is deprecated and replaced with [mediator](#mediator)

 A mediator to mediate communication (if needed) of information such as keys between the guardians